Operation Atlanta: Battle of Ap Hung Nghia

 Another round from a recoilless rifle hit one of the trucks that the trailer of the lead truck had blocked.
 Then came more fire, as the VC gunners methodically destroyed two more trucks.
 The US forces replied with fierce counterfire, as no ACAVs remained in the killing zone to provide fire support, they fully expected the VC to emerge from their ambush and overrun the ditch.
 But the VC were now under attack from the air.
 The column of smoke from the burning trucks was a beacon upon which air support was converging.
 A minute after the first truck was hit, the two FACs began firing white phosphorus marking rockets on the puffs of smoke from weapons firing in the banana grove and into the jungle opposite the burning trucks.
 Even as the first trucks were hit and the first rockets struck, the ambush was breaking up.
-When the two O-1s pulled out of their diving attacks, the only Huey gunship operational with the 1st Squadron that day moved in.
+When the two O-1s pulled out of their diving attacks, the only UH-1 gunship operational with the 1st Squadron that day moved in.
 From having monitored the 1st Platoon's radio frequency, it made two passes, firing machine guns and a total of eight rockets into the ambush positions.
 Close behind came the regimental light fire team, alerted only minutes before.
 Diverted from an administrative mission in mid-flight, the team commander, approached the scene from the south.
 The second helicopter had taken off from the Blackhorse helipad at the base camp and approached from the east.
-On the first pass the two Hueys loosed machine gun fire and six pairs of rockets at the VC.
-On the second pass the three Hueys poured continuous machine gun fire and nine pairs of rockets into the VC positions.
+On the first pass the two UH-1s loosed machine gun fire and six pairs of rockets at the VC.
+On the second pass the three UH-1s poured continuous machine gun fire and nine pairs of rockets into the VC positions.
 On a third and then a fourth firing run they expended the remaining six pairs of rockets and continued to hit the VC with machine gun fire.
 While the fourth helicopter firing run was in progress, the regimental operations center radioed an order for the team to move north of the road to make way for a strike by Air Force jets.
-Only eight minutes into the ambush 3 F-100 Super Sabres now joined the fight.
+Only eight minutes into the ambush three F-100 Super Sabres now joined the fight.
 The air liaison officer at the Blackhorse operations center directed the aircraft to strike 50 meters inside the jungle, south of the highway.
 The jets dropped six high-drag 500-pound bombs at the western edge of the ambush.
 The FAC then marked for a Napalm run, and the jets dropped six tanks on more VC troops running south; they followed with a strafing run of 20mm cannon fire on VC fleeing along a trail in the jungle south of the road.